Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 **Automated hand-eye calibration**
 1. Install the calibration needle on the Z-axis extension line of the robot arm flange.
 Place the calibration board steadily on the surface where the bags are stacked (e.g., the floor or pallet), ensuring it is unobstructed and centered within the camera's field of view.
-2. In the "Camera Coordinate Area" on the right side of the interface, click "Recognize Markers".
+2. In the "Camera Coordinate Area" on the right side of the interface, click [Recognize Markers].
 The system will automatically capture the four feature points and record their camera coordinates.
 3. First, check the sequence of the feature points in the "Result RGB" image on the main interface.
 Then, move the robot arm and use the calibration needle to precisely touch each feature point in that exact sequence.
-After touching each point, enter the corresponding robot arm coordinates in the "Robot Coordinate Area" in X, Y, Z format (separated by commas) and click "Add Point".
-After successfully collecting all four points, click "Calibrate" to allow the system to automatically calculate the hand-eye matrix.
+After touching each point, enter the corresponding robot arm coordinates in the "Robot Coordinate Area" in X, Y, Z format (separated by commas) and click [Add Point].
+After successfully collecting all four points, click [Calibrate] to allow the system to automatically calculate the hand-eye matrix.
 4. Check the calibration error in the "Calibration Error" section at the bottom right of the interface.
 The calibration is considered successful if the maximum error is within the acceptable range (less than 15 mm).
 If the error is too large, check whether the calibration board has shifted or if the needle touches were inaccurate, and repeat the process.

 ![PixPin\_2026-06-03\_08-18-31](https://github.com/user-attachments/assets/6f49ff10-c2e8-427d-8761-39faec256353 )\